ropensci/datapack/README.md

 ## Installing on Ubuntu

-For ubuntu, install the required Redland C libraries by entering the following commands in a terminal window:
+For Ubuntu, install the required Redland C libraries by entering the following commands in a terminal window:

 ```